gmix: Gaussian Mixture Modelling

 data

 a numeric vector, matrix, or data frame of observations.
 Rows correspond to observations and columns correspond to variables/features.
-Let N=nrows(data) and P=ncol(data).
+Let N=nrow(data) and P=ncol(data).
 Categorical variables and NA values are not allowed.

 K

 the number of mixture components or clusters.
-It can be left NA for certain specifications of init (see below) where the number of cluster is retrieved from the initial partition.
+It can be left NA only when init is a vector of initial labels, in which case the number of clusters is retrieved from the initial partition.
+For character, matrix/data frame, and function initializations, K must be supplied.

 erc